-The palm tree artpieces were scattered, so we aligned them for a sleek look (in a room that already has lots of toys scattered, it is important to have artwork feel more calm and not add more visual clutter … hence the straight line mounting of the artwork .. plus .. the artwork mounted side to side ‘tell a story’ vs having to go from wall to wall to review all of them).
-We also added the L.O.V.E. pillow and the cutie-pie apple face ….. why? … bec without them, the loveseat looks a bit bland (boringzzz).
+The palm tree artpieces were scattered, so we aligned them for a sleek look.
+In a room that already has lots of toys scattered, it is MEGA IMPORTANT to have artwork feel more calm and not add more visual clutterness … hence the straight line mounting of the artwork .. plus .. the artwork mounted side to side ‘tell a story’.
+Do we want story telling in a nursery room.
+Heck yeaaaahh!

 The blue chair that my client has in the room seemed to disappear against the blue walls, so we added an oooh sooo cute pillow of a little boy holding a truck.
-Did you see how the yellow/blonde hair of the boy matched the yellow color of the LOVE art … yep, all ‘designed that way’:
+Did you see how the yellow/blonde hair of the boy matched the yellow color of the LOVE art … yep, all ‘designed that way’ my friends!